robertpiira/ingrid/README.markdown

 In this case the container [c] and units [u] have the same class-names as in the first example.

-The difference is that we add the class name `.span2` on the last unit (making it span the width of two units).
+The difference is that we add the class name `.grid_unit--span-2` on the last unit (making it span the width of two units).

-The `.span-x` class-name can be used to combine units in any context (`.divide2`, `.divide3`, `.divide4`, etc.).
+The `.grid_unit--span-x` class-name can be used to combine units in any context (`.grid--divide-2`, `.grid--divide-3`, `.grid--divide-4`, etc.).

 ___________________________________________

-Units [f] that need to span the whole width of the container use the class `.field-unit`
+Units [f] that need to span the whole width of the container use the class `.grid_field-unit`

     +-------------------[c]-------------------+
     | +-------------------------------------+ |